EDON-501 Infant and Child Mental Health

 EDON-531 Planning and Preparing a Differentiated Instruction Program

 In this course on Differentiated Instruction, the emphasis is on providing examples of strategies and methods associated with a DI approach.
-The course has been organized to ensure that each strategy, or idea on "how to" implement DI, is an extension of the DI approach as a whole and not just presented as a disjointed list of ideas to try.
-[3 credits]
+The course has been organized to ensure that each strategy, or idea on "how to" implement DI, is an extension of the DI approach as a whole and not just presented as a disjointed list of ideas to try. [ Variable credit - 1-3 credits ]

 EDON-540 Response to Intervention: Practical Information for the Classroom Teacher

 This course provides an introduction to the Response to Intervention Process for special education teachers, general classroom teacher, parents and related professionals.
-Students will understand the eesential elements and barriers for an effective RTI program. [ 3 credits ]
+Students will understand the essential elements and barriers for an effective RTI program.

 EDON-541 Six Traits of Writing Model: Teaching and Assessment